×

 Dapaas logo

-Development of this tool was partly supported by the DaPaaS project, co-funded by the European Commission under the Seventh Framework Programme (FP7 2007-2013).
-The DaPaaS project has also developed the DataGraft platform where you can transform and publish your data online in tabular and linked data form.
+Development of the old tool was partly supported by the DaPaaS project, co-funded by the European Commission under the Seventh Framework Programme (FP7 2007-2013).